What is lipedema?

 Diagnosing lipedema involves taking the medical history and performing a physical examination of the affected individual.
 As the field lacks a diagnostic test, clinicians consider multiple criteria to determine whether an individual has lipedema.

-General resources are on our Resources page
+A compilation can be found on our Resources page

 Women with lipedema face limited therapeutic options.
 Because the causes or drivers of disease onset remain unknown, currently available therapies are geared toward relieving symptoms and preserving patient health.